 Education and Training Coordinator

 Mary has been a teacher and a solicitor, as well as Manager of the Law Society's South West Regional Office.
 Mary has been with LawCare since 2008.
 She recently qualified as a therapeutic counsellor and is a full member of the BACP.

 Coordinator, Scotland and Northern Ireland

-Gemma joined LawCare in January 2018 having worked in communications for charities including Cystic Fibrosis Trust, the British Dupuytren's Society, as well as NHS England.
+Gemma joined LawCare in January 2018 having worked in communications for charities including Cystic Fibrosis Trust and the British Dupuytren's Society, as well as NHS England.
 She looks after all of LawCare's digital and printed content as well as our media and public relations.

 Bronwen is a solicitor and compliance expert who specialises in helping firms and ABSs with all aspects of applying to be authorised and licensed by the SRA.

 Claire is currently a Senior Associate – FCILEx, specialising in Cat PI and Occupational Health.
 Claire advocates for a proactive and coordinated approach to managing wellbeing, and has contributed to driving the employee wellbeing agenda at a local, divisional and global level.

 Having studied the LLB at the University of Aberdeen, Heather has worked in Judicial training and in marketing before taking up a post at the Law Society of Scotland, where she has worked for the for the last 12 years leading the Careers and Outreach Team.
 Heather has established a number of national projects for the current and future members of the Scottish legal profession such as a mentoring project for trainees and solicitors.
 Heather has been involved in the development of a charity to support young people facing financial disadvantage – the Lawscot Foundation - and now leads this charity, along with focusing on social mobility, diversity and wellbeing within the profession.